davatorium/rofi/doc/rofi-theme.5.markdown

  * case-indicator
  * message
  * listview
- * sidebar
+ * mode-switcher

 The following keywords are defined and can be used to automatically pack a subset of the widgets.
 These are used in the default theme as depicted in the figure above.

  * mainbox
-   Packs: `inputbar, message, listview, sidebar`
+   Packs: `inputbar, message, listview, mode-switcher`
  * inputbar
    Packs: `prompt,entry,case-indicator`